5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS13.md

 - USB Flash Drive (16 GB+) for clean install.
 - My EFI Folder
 - **SMBIOS**:
-	- When coming from macOS Catalina or older: use `MacBookPro14,1` (i7) or `MacBookPro14,2` (i5) for installation (&rarr; see "Note about SMBIOS")
+	- When upgrading from macOS Catalina or older: use `MacBookPro14,1` (i7) or `MacBookPro14,2` (i5) during installation (&rarr; see "Note about SMBIOS")
 	- When upgrading from Big Sur 11.3 or newer: stay on `MacBookPro10,1` (i7) or `MacBookPro10,2` (i5)

 ### Note about SMBIOS
-The board-id skip included in my configuration which allows using the `MacBookPro10,1` SMBIOS with macOS Big Sur and newer requires virtualization technology which first got introduced with macOS 11.3 (Darwin Kernel 20.4).
-Therefore, you can't simply upgrade from macOS Catalina or older using the `MacBookPro10,X` SMBIOS since the required virtualization technology to make the board-id skip work isn't present.

-So when upgrading from macOS Catalina or older, you need to temporarily switch the SMBIOS to use `MacBookPro14,1` (i7) or `MacBookPro14,2` (i5)  in order to be able to install macOS Ventua.
+My configuration includes a board-id skip which allows using the `MacBookPro10,1` SMBIOS which wouldn't be possible otherwise.
+It requires vitrtualization technology introduced in macOS macOS Big Sur.
+Therefore, you can't simply upgrade from macOS Catalina or older using the `MacBookPro10,X` SMBIOS since the required virtualization technology to make the board-id skip work isn't present prior to macOS 11.3 (Darwin Kernel 20.4).
+So when upgrading from macOS Catalina or older, you need to *temporarily* switch the SMBIOS to use `MacBookPro14,1` (i7) or `MacBookPro14,2` (i5)  in order to be able to install macOS Ventura.
 You can revert to `MacBooPro10,1` (i7) or `MacBookPro10,2` (i5) once the installation is completed.

 ## II. macOS Ventura Install Instructions
 Installing macOS Ventura on legacy systems which don't support AVX 2.0 CPU instruction requires OpenCore Legacy Patcher in order to prepare the macOS Ventura Installer so it works on unsupported hardware.